in28minutes/cloud.in28minutes.com/_posts/2020-06-06-aws-elb-fundamentals.md

 	- ELB to EC2 instance: TCP

 ## Server Name Indication
+ALB can provide load balancing for multiple target groups.
+Each of these targets can be separate websites with different SSL/TLS certificates.
+Each Listener can be associated with multiple SSL certificates(one for each website) to enable this.

 ![](/images/aws/elb-sni.png)

-- ALB can provide load balancing for multiple target groups
-- Each of these targets can be separate websites with different SSL/TLS certificates
-- Each Listener can be associated with multiple SSL certificates(one for each website) to enable this
+Few important details:
 - Server Name Indication is automatically enabled when multiple SSL certificates are associated with a listener
 - Server Name Indication is an extension to TLS protocol
 	- Client indicates the host name being contacted at the start of interaction

 ## Elastic Load Balancer - Logs and Headers
-- You can enable access logs on ELB to capture:
+You can enable access logs on ELB to capture:
 - Time request was received
 - Client's IP address
 - Latencies
 - Request Paths, and
 - Server Response

-- Network Load Balancer allows the EC2 instance to see the client details
+Network Load Balancer allows the EC2 instance to see the client details.

-- HOWEVER Application Load Balancer does NOT
+HOWEVER Application Load Balancer does NOT
 - Client details are in request headers:
 	- X-Forwarded-For: Client IP address
 	- X-Forwarded-Proto: Originating Protocol - HTTP/HTTPS
 	- X-Forwarded-Port: Originating Port